faustost/GAN-photo-restorer-noauth/README.md

-This repository was cloned from a project by @nutlope (Hassan El Mghari).
+# This repository was cloned from a project by @nutlope (Hassan El Mghari).

-See his instructions below.
+## See his instructions below.

+## ** Used as an example of real Generative Adversarial Networks (GAN) application, in a workshop at the Machine Learning Laboratory in Finance and Organizations, at the University of Brasília, on 15/04/2023.

 ---